jasonbeitler/weak_SSL_Windows/README.md

 * Server 2008/R2
 * Server 2012/R2

-Note if you are still using Server 2003 you need to upgrade EOL is here and you be pwned.
+Note if you are still using Server 2003 you need to upgrade, EOL is here and you be pwned.